A network built by students,

 How Fellows Are Chosen

 Each chapter sets its own election criteria, recognizing the top 5–10% of their class.
 Fellows are selected by their peers based on demonstrated commitment to improving health in their community — through building projects, leading initiatives, and delivering measurable impact.
 Not GPA.
 Not test scores.
-Action.
+Action, not just achievement.

 Why It's Free